License GuideSOC 29-1171

 License.

-Registered nurses with advanced training diagnose and treat illness in patients across acute, episodic, and chronic conditions.
-They work independently or with healthcare teams to manage care.
-Their daily work includes ordering and interpreting lab tests and x-rays, prescribing medications, and developing treatment plans.
-Many focus on preventing disease and promoting health in their patient populations.
-All must hold registered nurse credentials plus specialized graduate-level education in their clinical area.
+Nurse practitioners diagnose and treat acute, chronic, and episodic illnesses.
+They work independently or within healthcare teams, ordering and interpreting diagnostic tests like lab work and x-rays.
+They prescribe medications and focus on preventing disease and promoting patient health.
+Nurse practitioners must hold a registered nursing license and complete specialized graduate-level education in their clinical specialty.

 At a Glance